aarongustafson/aaron-gustafson.com/src/links/2015-02-27-native-vs-web-apps-ceasefire.md

 ref_source: ReadWrite
 ---

-Matt Asay does a great job dispelling some of the myths frequently spouted in the Web vs. native debate.
+Matt Asay does a great job dispelling some of the myths frequently spouted in the Web vs. platform-specific debate.
 It’s definitely worth a read.

+_Note: I no longer use “native” in this context, but it remains in quoted material._